shnoam/transfermarket-analysis/README.md

 ## Steps Involved:
 *Scraping the Website with Selenium:*
-The data was scraped using Selenium, a powerful web scraping tool, to gather information about the top 500 football players.
+The data was scraped using Selenium, a web scraping tool, to gather information about the top 500 football players.
 The scraping process was split into batches to ensure efficient data collection, allowing for easier troubleshooting if any batch fails.

 *Merging the Scraped Files:*
 After scraping, the data from multiple batches was merged to combine the information into a single dataset.
 This merging step facilitates easier analysis and processing of the collected data.